Getting fat - getting (reliantly) skinny

 And so I’m fat again, not proper fat, all the fat is around my stomach (which sticks out like Andy Capp, something people often point out to me, sticking their fingers in my belly).
 Do I care?
 Well a little bit, but mainly I see it as a passing phase.

-So where does this strange relation with food/weight come from?
+So where does this strange relationship with food/weight come from?

 I can identify a few reasons for this weight problem, one being that it’s taken me many decades to establish any real understanding of my body shape, that even when I’m at my lightest I will never be light, my legs and arse, back and chest are just not meant to be small like a small child (like many top climbers).
-I remember someone saying that it was no wonder my mate Paul Tat was a great climber, as he’d been born with the hands of a dry stone waller and the body of a 12 year old child.
+I remember someone saying that it was no wonder my mate Paul Tat was a great climber, as he’d been born with the hands of a dry stone waller and the body of a 12-year-old child.
 I’m like a Shire horse and will never have my day at the races.
 Why have I had this confusion in my body image?
-I think it’s down to poor self esteem as a child (why? - well that’s another blog post in itself), and that seeing your body as strong and capable doesn’t fit in with your self view of weak and incapable.
+I think it’s down to poor self-esteem as a child (why? - well that’s another blog post in itself), and that seeing your body as strong and capable doesn’t fit in with your self-view of weak and incapable.
 It was only over many many years did I begin to see my body shape for what it was, good for carrying things, and good at taking punishments and abuse (including no food and water), and most of all designed to survive when my skinny mates just collapsed.
-My body shape and abilities are probability due to the genetics of my ancestors, who by sound of it were labourers and grafters (dockers, stone masons etc).
+My body shape and abilities are probably due to the genetics of my ancestors, who by the sound of it were labourers and grafters (dockers, stonemasons etc).

 A few things I have learnt thought in this life of fat and thin:

-- Loosing weight is easy - it’s just doing it that’s hard.
+- Losing weight is easy - it’s just doing it that’s hard.

 - Not being seen as having an “ideal” climbing physique is other peoples problem.